-NISSAN’S fugitive ex-chairman Carlos Ghosn has described his detention conditions in Japan, from which he fled last month in a daring escape, as a ‘travesty’ against human rights and dignity.
+NISSAN’S fugitive ex-chairman Carlos Ghosn has described his detention conditions in Japan, from which he fled in December 2019 in a daring escape, as a ‘travesty’ against human rights and dignity.

-Ghosn was defensive as he held a news conference in Beirut – his first appearance since fleeing Japan last month.
+Ghosn was defensive as he held a news conference in Beirut in January – his first appearance since fleeing Japan last month.

 He said the decision to escape the country, where he was due to stand trial for alleged financial misconduct at the carmaker, ‘was the most difficult of my life’.